Beast-Code9999/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-DRAW or DRAW NOT, there is no SKETCHING
+DRAW or DRAW NOT, there is no STOPPING